 Privacy and Security in a Mobile World

 Privacy and security are issues that, if not adequately addressed, can create problems for employees and for the state.
-Mobile security is a shared responsibility between users, agencies and the Department of Technology Services.
+Mobile security is a shared responsibility between users, agencies and the Division of Technology Services.
 In order to promote the safe and secure adoption of mobile services, DTS will provide tools and policies for mobile users designed to protect the interests of the State, its assets, and its data.

 Many state employees may choose to utilize their own mobile devices while connected to state networks or other digital resources.
 In order to protect employees and the interest of the state, DTS will have policies in place that support best practices for Bring Your Own Device (BYOD) standards.
 The current mobile device policy, approved in 2012, stipulates that any device connecting to a restricted state resource will comply with the following: